Frank R. Stockton

 Frank Richard Stockton (April 5, 1834 – April 20, 1902) was an American writer and humorist, best known today for a series of innovative children's fairy tales that were widely popular during the last decades of the 19th century.

 Life

 Stockton was born in Philadelphia in 1834, the son of a prominent Methodist minister who discouraged him from a writing career.
-He married Mary Ann Edwards Tuttle and moved to Burlington, New Jersey, where he produced his first literary work.
+For years, he supported himself as a wood engraver until his father's death in 1860.
+Before his fathers death, he married Mary Ann Edwards Tuttle and moved to Burlington, New Jersey, where he produced his first literary work.
 The couple then moved to Nutley, New Jersey.

-For years, he supported himself as a wood engraver until his father's death in 1860.
 In 1867, he moved back to Philadelphia to write for a newspaper founded by his brother.
 His first fairy tale was "Ting-a-ling", published that year in The Riverside Magazine; his first book collection appeared in 1870.
 He was also an editor for Hearth and Home magazine in the early 1870s.
 Around 1899, he moved to Charles Town, West Virginia.

 Stockton died in Washington, D.C. on April 20, 1902 of a cerebral hemorrhage.
 He is buried at The Woodlands in Philadelphia.